oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 dotnet add package Microsoft.EntityFrameworkCore.Sqlite
 ```

-Now, copy `Model.cs` file from the WebForms project to the *Data* folder in the Blazor project.
-Next, I need to create an initial migration and apply the migration so I will run:
+Now, copy the `Model.cs` file from the WebForms project to the *Data* folder in the Blazor project.
+Next, I need to create an initial migration and apply the migration, so I will run:

 ```sh
 dotnet ef database update